 Vilification, or offensive behavior based on hatred, refers to any act committed in a public (including social media) or private domain which could often insult, humiliate or intimidate another person or group of persons.

-media, in the dorm or in the classroom - could amount to vilification and will be treated with utmost seriousness.
+Personal abuse in public - for instance on a school trip, on social media, in the dorm or in the classroom - could amount to vilification and will be treated with utmost seriousness.